Premios Oye!: Muse trophy

 The trophy was created by the recognized Mexican plastic artist Jorge Marín, who previewed the award as a silhouette of a woman.
 In his own words, the female body was a perfect body which represented the triumph of its gender and reflected the victory of each winner.

 The Muse consisted of an alloy with bronze and polished silver, creating a unique contrast that enhanced the aesthetic appeal of the trophy.
 The trophy consisted of a woman standing on the world, in her right hand holding the world of music and on the left, a lyre, which is the symbol of ANAMUSA.
 Bearing a naked torso and a rising sun on its head, this statue is a collector's item.

 Categories

 The awards were divided into 3 groups: Pop and Rock, Anglo and Popular which includes physical and digital sales.
 El Consejo de la Comunicación gives an award called Premio Social a la Música to the song or artist that promotes positive values.
-Also the Academy dedicated a special tribute to the trajectory of Timbiriche, Marco Antonio Solís, Los Tigres del Norte and Miguel Bosé that was first awarded in 2008.
+Also the Academy dedicated a special tribute to the careers of Timbiriche, Marco Antonio Solís, Los Tigres del Norte and Miguel Bosé that was first awarded in 2008.

 The 20 categories as 2008 were: